hpssjellis/pgb-mobile-app-design/a-scripts-advanced/README.md

 tab  (auto-completes, type the first few letters, then tab, super usefull!)

+up arrow  (shows other commands you have tried, also very usefull )

 cd .. (moves up a directory)

 cd folderName (moves into the directory)